yohman/up206a/Midterm and Finals/readme.md

 ## Midterms
 There are three deliverables for the mid-term project.
-1. Update the project proposal and resubmit.
+1. Update your project proposal and resubmit.
 Follow the same guidelines as posted in your Group Assignment #1.
-1. Create a Jupyter Notebook that does the following:
+1. Create a new Jupyter Notebook.
+Make sure to mix in markdown cells and code cells so that the notebook tells a cohesive narrative.
+Your notebook should:
-      - states the research question
+      - state the research question
-      - identifies data sources
+      - identify data sources
-      - data exploration
+      - conduct data exploration
       - data analysis
          - produce at least three charts
          - one chart can be a "bad" chart, with a second chart that improves upon it